 From 2012 to 2019, Copeland has scored 20 features (Bite, I’ll Take Your Dead, Creep Nation), commercials (Bose, Pan Am Games, VS360, Magnotta, Mina, National Ballet School of Canada, Red Path, MDF Medical Instruments, eSmartr Gaming Gear, etc.), teen series (Turning the Tables, Kristal Clear) and her pop music has appeared in everything from L.A.’s Finest to animated series Mysticons.

 In addition to composing for film and TV, Steph took on the role of music director in 2018, producing and conducting an all-female ensemble orchestra in performances opening the 2018 SOCAN Awards with Brett Kissell as well as the 2018 TIFF Gala with Sarah Slean, Stacey Kay and The Tenors.
 Copeland has given dozens of film and television scoring lectures and workshops to up and coming composers and was featured in SOCAN’s FOR THE RECORD commercial that debuted at the 2019 Juno Awards.

-Last year Steph won two Canadian Screen Music Awards and most recently, she was nominated for the Alan Parsons Award at the 2023 Scotland International Festival of Cinema for her score to Laced..
-Her most recent film Outpost comes to theatres in May of 2023.
+Last year Steph won two Canadian Screen Music Awards and was nominated for the Alan Parsons Award at the 2023 Scotland International Festival of Cinema for her score to Laced.
+This year, Steph received 3 Canadian Screen Music Awards.